pazuzu156/AnubisBot/readme.md

 If you want the latest codebase for AnubisBot, please use the `dev-develop` branch:

-`$ composer create-project pazuzu156/anubisbot -s dev dev-develop`
+`$ composer create-project pazuzu156/anubisbot:dev-develop --stability=dev --prefer-dist`
 or
-`$ composer create-project pazuzu156/anubisbot -s dev dev-master`
+`$ composer create-project pazuzu156/anubisbot:dev-master --stability=dev --prefer-dist`
 for the master branch

 `dev-develop` is the most active branch.
 If you want to use `master`, `dev-develop` is merged into `master` daily, so while changes are always frequent, it's more stable than `dev-develop`